brian14708/wh-briefings/presidential-actions/2021-12/2021-12-02-a-proclamation-on-international-day-of-persons-with-disabilities-2021.md

 modified_time: 2021-12-02 10:11:12-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/12/02/a-proclamation-on-international-day-of-persons-with-disabilities-2021/
 published_time: 2021-12-02 10:11:11-05:00
-title: A Proclamation on International Day Of Persons With Disabilities, 2021
+title: "A Proclamation on International Day Of Persons With Disabilities,\_2021"
 ---

 Thirty-one years ago, the bipartisan passage of the Americans with